 Where to store my music?
-Or it's time to discover Loop: Cloud Music Storage!
+Or it's time to discover VOX Cloud: Unlimited Music Storage!

 Today we would like to ask our readers a question: where do you prefer to store your music and in which format?
 Beyond doubt, if we were to collect all the answers we would see that modern digital formats greatly outnumber old school CDs and vinyls, however the choice of a format would vary from person to person.